cmlegault/jitter/README.md

 This can also be shown on the plot by setting showtitle to TRUE in either functions PlotJitter or RunJitter.

-Sometimes the small nubmer of different objective function values do not hide other results, as is the case for Gulf of Maine haddock:
+Sometimes the small number of different objective function values do not hide other results, as is the case for Gulf of Maine haddock:

 ![](./figs/jitter_objfxn_gomhaddock.png)